-First, we treat both assignment rules and formulas in KineticLaw objects as SBML-style algebraic equations.
-(Both are essentially assignment statements, and assignment statements can be trivially converted to algebraic equations with zero on the left-hand side.)
-We also assume that an ODE is constructed for each species determined by one or more Reaction's KineticLaw math expressions.
-Finally, we assume that the model has already been determined to be valid in all other respects (e.g., there are no undefined variables in the equations), and what remains is to evaluate whether it is overdetermined.
+First, we assume that an ODE is constructed for each species determined by one or more Reaction's KineticLaw math expressions.
+We also assume that the model has already been determined to be valid in all other respects (e.g., there are no undefined variables in the equations), and what remains is to evaluate whether it is overdetermined.